Disclaimer: Once in a Lifetime Journey was a guest of Sri Panwa. As always, all opinions are our own.

 If you are looking for an action packed visit you can also hit the state of the art gym, the Thai boxing ring, one of two tennis courts or any of the water sports available, from paddle boarding to kayaking.
 For the sailing crowd, the hotel provides lots of options for a day trip to one of the nearby islands from famous Phi Phi to other smaller, lesser known and less crowded gems or even to some of its secret beaches.
 Snorkelling is possible at the end of the jetty and richer dive sites can also be reached on day trips.
 The Cool Spa offers pilates and yoga on its almost floating yoga deck, right by the edge, with stunning views.

 An entire Activities team is at hand at the Baba Pool Club to help organise anything.
 Phuket has so much to offer, and yet Sri Panwa gives such few reason to leave its confines.
 If you manage to, a great way to see the island is with your own rental car, on a road trip.
+You can also explore Phuket’s vibrant nightlife or visit Old Town with this walking tour guide.

 Lastly, no Thai holiday would be complete without a cooking class and Sri Panwa has its own Cooking School set under Baba Nest, where Western, Japanese and Thai hands on lessons are possible.